ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    Variational autoencoder architecture.

+When combined end-to-end, the inference network and the deep latent Gaussian model can be seen as having an autoencoder structure.
+Indeed, this general structure contains the variational autoencoder as a special case, and more traditionally, the Helmholtz machine.
+Even more generally, we can use this structure to perform amortized variational inference in complex generative models for a wide array of supervised, unsupervised and semi-supervised tasks.

 The point of this tutorial is to illustrate the general framework for performing amortized variational inference using Keras, treating the inference network